 To apply for unemployment benefits in Montana, the former worker has two options at his or her disposal.
-The process can be completed over the phone, or the applicant can file an online application for unemployment.
+The process can be completed over the phone, or the applicant can undergo the process of filing an online application for unemployment.

 Overall, petitioners will need to know what identification, documentation and other information is pertinent in the application process.
 For more details on how to file for unemployment, please see the following sections:

-• Where to register for unemployment benefits in Montana
+- Where to register for unemployment benefits in Montana

-• Required information for unemployment registration in Montana
+- Required information for unemployment registration in Montana

-• The unemployment registration process in Montana
+- The unemployment registration process in Montana

 Applicants unsure of how to apply for unemployment online should visit the UI home page, or call the Claims Processing Center.
 When the applicant files his or her claim, he or she will be required to sign a Claimant Agreement.

-Regarding the Montana unemployment EDD application, if the UI petitioner wants assistance, he or she need to contact the Claims Processing Center to request a personal agent authorization.
+Regarding the Montana unemployment EDD application, if the UI petitioner wants assistance, he or she needs to contact the Claims Processing Center to request a personal agent authorization.
 A customer service representative will explain the rules and send the candidate an agent designation form.
 The applicant will be responsible for any actions taken by the designated personal agent.

 Claimants need to be very clear about whether they were laid off, discharged, quit or are still working less than their customary hours.
 If there is an issue regarding their unemployment insurance eligibility, applicants need to continue filing weekly payment requests while waiting for a decision.

 After applicants file for an unemployment claim, their current or most recent employer, and any employers they worked for within the last six months of filing or reactivating a claim will be asked specific questions about the applicant’s separation from work.
 All parties involved are allowed appropriate time to respond.
 Prompt responses may help the unemployment insurance claimant receive a decision more quickly.

-The website is different than the one used to file one used to file the unemployment claim.
+The website is different than the one used to file the unemployment claim.
 The registration remains active when the applicant logs into his or her account and uses a reemployment service, such as resume updating and job search assistance, at least once every 90 days.

 After submitting the unemployment EDD application, the former employee has three business days to update his or her mailing address after it changes.
 Mail from unemployment insurance is not forwarded by the Post Office even when a change of address has been filed at the Post Office.